 The Godna Project

 The festival is an opportunity for urban Indians to learn about and experience the nation’s ancient tattoo practices directly from the practitioners.
-The inaugural edition of the festival will feature tattoo stalls, talks, demonstrations, workshops and a photo exhibition.
+The inaugural edition of the festival in 2022 featured tattoo stalls, talks, demonstrations, workshops and a photo exhibition.

-Five artists will represent different traditions.
-Mangla Bai and Hanshi Bai will showcase those of the Baiga and Gond tribes of Madhya Pradesh and Chhattisgarh respectively.
-Mo Naga will spotlight those of Nagaland, Manipur and Arunachal Pradesh.
-Lakhami and Kevala Nag will illustrate those of the Ojha Tribe in Bastar, Chhattisgarh; and S. Janaki those of the Kurumba tribe of Ooty in Tamil Nadu.
+Five artists represented different tattoo traditions at the festival– Mangla Bai and Hanshi Bai showcased those of the Baiga and Gond tribes of Madhya Pradesh and Chhattisgarh respectively.
+Mo Naga spotlighted those of Nagaland, Manipur and Arunachal Pradesh.
+Lakhami and Kevala Nag illustrated those of the Ojha Tribe in Bastar, Chhattisgarh; and S. Janaki those of the Kurumba tribe of Ooty in Tamil Nadu.

 Check out more folk arts festivals here.